 Ultimately, we must be confident in the Lord, His calling, His promises.
 We can be confident in ourselves because we have been given a Helper, the Holy Spirit, who helps guide our steps.
 He equips for every good work.
 EVERY good work.

 A little bit of confidence grows greater confidence.
 Confidence can grow from having a vision and a plan.
 It can grow from consistency.
 It can grow from knowing you have someone in your corner.
-Tescille Riser, a member of a previous Homeschool Consistency Boot Camp, had these takeaways and shared them with us
+Tescille Riser, a member of a previous consistency course, had these takeaways and shared them with us

 My friends, be confident.
 You can homeschool.
 You can homeschool well.
 You can get up every day and faithfully do the work before you.
 Stop undermining your own efforts.
 Stop blowing about in the wind.
 Stop overburdening and blinding yourself with worry.